Welcome to our diverse family of

 Our church buildings are

-temporarily closed to the public through at least end July;
+temporarily closed to the public through the end of the year (2020);

 however, we are here for you and with you.
 Please send your emails or call us.
 The staff is still working!

 Our worship service begins at

 We will continue to keep to you updated, and will keep you in our thoughts and prayers.

 Join our Community!

 Find your place in God's good grace, and join your heart, soul, mind and strength to ours.

 Undocumented. (click here)

 We're now accepting donations online in partnership with the Presbyterian Foundation.
 Please click link above.